lanl/dsi/README.rst

 Getting Started
 ===============

-DSI does not yet have a versioned release and should be considered pre-alpha.
+DSI has several versioned releases and cloning from 'main' can be considered as alpha-versions.
 Project contributors are encouraged to prototype solutions which do not contain sensitive data at this time.
-Consequently a PyPA release is planned but incomplete.
-It is possible to install DSI locally instead.
+It is possible to install DSI locally instead with the following.

 We recommend Miniconda3 for managing virtual environments for DSI::